Miles Davis: Legacy and influence

 In 1986, the New England Conservatory awarded Davis an honorary doctorate for his contributions to music.
 Since 1960, the National Academy of Recording Arts and Sciences (NARAS) honored him with eight Grammy Awards, a Grammy Lifetime Achievement Award and three Grammy Hall of Fame Awards.

 In 2001, The Miles Davis Story, a two-hour documentary film by Mike Dibb, won an International Emmy Award for arts documentary of the year.
 Since 2005, the Miles Davis Jazz Committee has held an annual Miles Davis Jazz Festival.
-Also in 2005, the Davis biography, The Last Miles was published, and a London exhibition was held of his paintings, The Last Miles: The Music of Miles Davis, 1980–1991, was released detailing his final years and eight of his albums from the 1960s and 1970s were reissued in celebration of the 50th anniversary of his signing to Columbia Records.
+Also in 2005, the Davis biography The Last Miles was published; a London exhibition was held of his paintings; The Last Miles: The Music of Miles Davis, 1980–1991 was released, detailing his final years; and eight of his albums from the 1960s and 1970s were reissued in celebration of the 50th anniversary of his signing to Columbia Records.
 In 2006, Davis was inducted into the Rock and Roll Hall of Fame.
 In 2012, the U.S. Postal Service issued commemorative stamps featuring Davis.

 Miles Ahead was a 2015 American music film directed by Don Cheadle, co-written by Cheadle with Steven Baigelman, Stephen J. Rivele and Christopher Wilkinson, which interprets the life and compositions of Davis.
 It premiered at the New York Film Festival in October 2015.
-The film stars Cheadle, Emayatzy Corinealdi as Frances Taylor, Ewan McGregor, Michael Stuhlbarg and Lakeith Stanfield.
-That same year a statue of him was erected in his home city, Alton, Illinois, and listeners of BBC Radio and Jazz FM voted Davis the greatest jazz musician.
+The film stars Cheadle, Emayatzy Corinealdi as Frances Taylor, Ewan McGregor, Michael Stuhlbarg and LaKeith Stanfield.
+That same year, a statue of Davis was erected in his home city, Alton, Illinois, and listeners of BBC Radio and Jazz FM voted Davis the greatest jazz musician.
 Publications such as The Guardian have also ranked Davis among the best of all jazz musicians.